Faylixe/wage/chapters/04 - Instruction set.md

 > TODO : Consider being more specific with description.

+Aggregating instruction into enumeration offer several advantages such as :

+- *Code lisibility* : you can separate easily instruction code and semantic.
+- *Debugging* : An named instruction entity in a JVM point of view allow to track it faster.
+- *Testing* : You can test each instance without effort, as long as you have an *execution context*.

 We won't dive into each instruction set since GameBoy instruction set offer 512 instructions, but we will takes few representatives from each subset to understand the logic applied.